 MAE 156A.
-Mechanical Engineering Design I (4)
+Fundamental Principles of Mechanical Design I (4)

 (Formerly AMES 156A) Fundamental principles of mechanical design and the design process.
 Application of engineering science to the design and analysis of mechanical components.
 Initiation of team design projects that culminate in MAE 156B with a working prototype designed for a real engineering application.
-Prerequisite: grade of C- or better in MAE 130C, 150, and 160.
+Prerequisite: grade of C- or better in MAE 101C, MAE 130C, MAE 131A, MAE 150, MAE 160, and MAE 170.

 MAE 156B.
-Mechanical Engineering Design II (4)
+Fundamental Principles of Mechanical Design II (4)